confluentinc/cp-demo/README.md

 2. __**Management --> Kafka Connect**__: Confluent Control Center uses the Kafka Connect API to manage [Kafka connectors](https://docs.confluent.io/current/control-center/docs/connect.html).

 	* Kafka Connect **Sources** tab shows the connector `wikipedia-irc`.
-Click "Edit" to see the details of the connector configuration and custom transforms.
+Click `Edit` to see the details of the connector configuration and custom transforms.

 		![image](images/connect_source.png)

 	* Kafka Connect **Sinks** tab shows the connector `elasticsearch-ksql` (or `elasticsearch-pipeline` if you are running without KSQL).
-Click "Edit" to see the details of the connector configuration and custom transforms.
+Click `Edit` to see the details of the connector configuration and custom transforms.

 		![image](images/connect_sink.png)